5. A Dozen Random Tips, Insights and Admonitions About Alignment

 Your hip is a ball and socket joint.
 The top of your thigh bone is shaped in a ball, and that ball sits in a round socket in your pelvis.

 A “hip hinge” is a movement at that joint.
-To learn to “hip hinge” is to learn to move at that joint only.
-The challenge is preventing simultaneous movement in your lumbar spine.
+To learn to “hip hinge” is to learn to move at that joint without simultaneous movement in the spine.

 It’s harder than it sounds and is important because it teaches you to stabilize your lower back and core while you move.

 Two classic exercises that include a hip hinge are the deadlift and squat.
 If you watch someone perform one of these exercises from behind, you may notice that their hips don’t move straight.
-They may follow a wobbly path on the way up and down.
+Often the hips follow a wobbly path on the way up and down.

 In the past few years I’ve done thousands of these movements.
-I thought since they were basic movements, they would help me rehabilitate my body.
+I hoped that because they are foundational movements, they would help me rehabilitate my body.

-The more reps I did, the better I could sense that joint and understand that movement.
+The more reps I did, the better I could sense my hip joint and understand that movement.
 Over time I was able to sense how badly I’d veer off course during the movement.
-I swivelled no matter how hard I tried to control the movement.
+I swivelled no matter how much I tried to control the movement.

 I came to understand this wobble as the hallmark of a misaligned pelvis.
-I found the term “pelvic distortion” online and it resonated deeply with me.
+I found the terms “pelvic distortion” and “pelvic torsion” online.
+This resonates deeply with me.

 Anatomical asymmetries will cause a wobbly hip hinge.
-A suggestion is to place the right and left feet at different angles or to step one foot a little forward to help straighten out the wobble in someone’s hip hinge.
+The suggestion is (while squatting) to position the right and left feet at different angles or to step one foot a little forward to compensate for the anatomical asymmetry and help straighten out the wobble in someone’s hip hinge.

 A symmetrical hip hinge is my “holy grail”.
 That movement is one of the primary measures I use to assess my pelvic alignment and monitor my progress.
 My dream is to have a perfect hip hinge in an infinite range of stance widths and foot angles.